Avimitin/nvim/README.md

 Besides, we have the most powerful table tools in vim:
 [vim-table-mode](https://github.com/dhruvasagar/vim-table-mode/)

+### Colorscheme

+With the help from treesitter, we can have amazing code highlight.

+You can see available colorscheme here: [colors.md](./docs/src/en_us/colors.md)

 ### Coding

 First of all, you will have configured completion menu.